pelican-eggs/games-steamcmd/humanitz/README.md

 ### Keeping configs current across game updates

-A bundled helper, `ini-merge.sh`, runs on every boot (and on install/reinstall).
+The installer fetches the repository-maintained `ini-merge.sh` helper, which runs on every boot (and on install/reinstall).
 It adds only keys that exist in `REF_GameServerSettings.ini` but are missing from your live config, using the reference default.
 Existing keys, including your edits and custom keys, are never touched.
 So new settings from a SteamCMD update appear automatically at their upstream default, ready to tweak, and nothing you changed is lost.

 **Upgrading an existing server to this egg:** import/update the egg in the panel, then **reinstall the server once** so the helper script is written and the new startup command takes effect.
 A reinstall re-runs SteamCMD over the existing files and normally leaves your `GameServerSettings.ini` and saves intact, but **back up your world/save files first** as a precaution.
 Fresh installs need no extra steps.